|Lady Thatcher: can you imagine this woman ever complaining she was offended by anything?|

 Take Margaret Thatcher.
 She could easily be described as one of the most hated politicians in modern history and was, in office, subjected to some of the most grotesque insults from Labourites, trade unionists and members of her own party.
 'That bloody woman' and 'the grocer's daughter' were among the tamest and she is universally identified as a 'bitch' by almost everyone on the left even at the age of 87.

 But did she ever complain?
+Did she ever winge about things being offinsive or even acknowledge the abuse hurled at her?
 No. Not a bit of it.
 She just got on with the job.
 As for being treated differently because she was a woman, rather than cry about it, she mercilessly exploited it.
 As Douglas Hurd once said, 'Some people find it difficult to argue with a woman prime minister, and shrivel up.'

 As someone who is neither powerful nor, arguably, much of a lady - Miss Gillard could learn a lot from Lady Thatcher.
 She might even find her someone she can do business with.
 'When I'm out of politics I'm going to run a business,' the great lady once said.
 'It'll be called rent-a-spine.'
 Quite.